rmoestl/C-3PO/README.md

 - js --> here your JavaScript files are placed
 - img --> here your image files (and possibly other media files) are placed

+##More Resources
+If you wanna dive deeper into C-3PO have a look into the Wiki